-Excursion to the Atlas Mountains and the Agafay Desert with camel riding
+6. Excursion to the Atlas Mountains and the Agafay desert with camel ride

-Also with a similar route, this excursion has as its main attraction a more in depth visit to the Agafay Desert:, which is a desert near Marrakech (very popular for camel rides like the ones included in the tour) where the plants that produce argan oil grow (if you have the opportunity I advise you to buy a bottle since in other countries it is usually more expensive and not always pure).
+The main attraction of this day trip is an in-depth visit of the Agafay desert, which is a desert near Marrakech (very popular for camel rides like the ones included in the tour) where the plants that produce Argan oil grow (if you have the opportunity I advise you to buy a bottle as in other countries it is usually more expensive and not always pure).

-The price of the excursion also includes drinks, guide, transportation from the hotel, camel ride and, for a supplement of 6 euros, lunch.
+The price of the excursion also includes drinks, guide, transportation from the hotel, camel ride and, for a supplement, lunch.

 - The Atlas Mountains